314-994-0200

 Cantharidin/Cantherone Solution

-Cantharidin/Cantherone solution is another topical treatment option used by dermatologists to treat larger clusters of molluscum contagiosum.
+Cantharidin/Cantherone solution is another topical treatment option we use to treat larger clusters of molluscum contagiosum.
 This solution contains an active ingredient that helps cause the molluscum lesions to blister off.

 Pros: